-The SCE is envisioned as a single platform that receives and accesses clinical data at different stages of the drug development process and allows for analysis, tabulation, validation, and submission of deliverables in line with regulatory requirements.
-The following sections dive deeper into specific components that authors of the paper believe the SCE needs to have.
+The SCE is envisioned as a single platform that receives and accesses clinical data at different stages of the drug development process.
+It allows for analysis, tabulation, validation, and submission of deliverables in line with regulatory requirements.

 Breakdown of the SCE